The Guitar is a Remarkable Instrument!

-Like the piano, it has the capability of creating more than one note at a time; like the violin it possesses the ability to create melodies with an infinite variety of timbres, and can even come close to the sound of the human voice; and, like the drums, the guitar can be percussive and rhythmic.
+Like the piano, it has the capability of harmony.
+Like the violin it possesses the ability to create melodies with an infinite variety of timbres, and can even come close to the sound of the human voice.
+And, like the drums, the guitar can be percussive and rhythmic.
 On the guitar we can make simple or complex chords, play searing solos, or even be a one-man band.
-It is an instrument that has evolved and gotten better through the ages.
-We find guitar, or some equivalent of it, in almost every world culture.
-The guitar is:

 I have been teaching for practically the entire duration of my adult musical life.
-After a broad and varied career as a performing guitarist and composer, I have made teaching a main focus of my professional career.
-I strongly believe that the music world is stronger and more vibrant with the passing down of information and techniques from one generation to another.
-Equally important is the fact that the study and playing of music can give much enjoyment to an individual and enrich his or her life.
+After a varied career as a performing guitarist, I have made teaching a main focus of my professional career.
+I believe that the music world is stronger and more vibrant with the passing down of information and techniques from one generation to another.
+And the study and playing of music can give much enjoyment to an individual and enrich his or her life.